Self-Esteem Counseling for Austin

 Self-compassion is not the same as self-indulgence, self-pity or even self-esteem.
 It is not about sitting on the couch drowning our sorrows in a tub of ice cream, or pushing ourselves to get to a perfect place of clarity or “high self-esteem.”

 There is a growing pile of evidence which shows that self-compassion can lead to greater emotional resilience, more realistic self-concepts, better relationships, and less reactive anger.
 I was fortunate to be taught by Dr. Kristin Neff, a highly respected and prominent researcher in the self-compassion field.

 I will incorporate some of Dr. Neff’s findings into our counseling sessions and describe the research in practical terms so you can determine whether practicing self-compassion is the right approach for you.
 I will challenge you to shift some of the language you use to describe yourself, which can lead to less negative self-talk and more joy.

 Self-criticism, perfectionism, and never feeling good enough are toxic influences that can shape how we feel about ourselves, negatively affect our relationships, and distort our worldview.
 Self-esteem counseling can help you overcome the roadblocks that may be keeping you stuck in a self-defeating and painful mindset.

-If you are ready to join me on your journey to a place of acceptance, non-judgment, and peace, please schedule a free consultation using the form below.
+If you are ready to join me on your journey to a place of acceptance, non-judgment, and peace, please schedule your first appointment using the form below.